The Red Book

 We build capability, not dependency.

 The best outcome?
-They don't need us anymore.
+They don't need us any more.
 That's success.

 No one here succeeds by hiding in a team.